squeletec/dsl-hell/README.md

 ```

 Method names created based on keyword annotations will be named exactly the same way, as the annotation, including
 case.
-That on one hand breaks Java conventions for annotation naming (they normally start with capital letter), but
+That on one hand breaks Java conventions for annotation naming (they normally start with a capital letter), but
 on the other hand gives the flexibility to control case of methods in the chain (e.g. first method start with capital,
 and others in the chain don't).